 I think that the reason why many of us ask "rate my pole dancing, please!" is that we want to know where we fall in the scheme of other dancers in the world of pole.

+This is a question we start to ask as we start learning how to put together a routine, throw in your creative dance moves, perfect your spins and finally 'GET' those advanced tricks.
 You work so hard and get a trick down and want to know what others think, especially those who know the business of poling!

 YouTube has become a popular place for pole dancers to post their videos and even create channels of their recordings.
 These are great to watch and you can solicit comments from viewers in general here.

 You can create an account and even your own channel for free and share it easily with others on Facebook and Twitter and through email.

 Studio Veena is a great place to post your video recordings and get feedback from members of that community.
 There are all levels of dancers there and you can post questions about what you are doing in your video, ask for help or just rating and feedback.

 This is probably one of the best places to get good feedback since there are so many dancers, students and instructors - and Veena herself who actively posts to the forums and member posts.
 If you haven't set up a free account yet and got your free 3-day trial of her subscription to lessons, do so here.

 You will find yourself in one of the most supportive and encouraging environments in the pole world right now.
 You will see that women of all shapes, sizes and ability levels are welcomes, encouraged and applauded for posting videos and photos of themselves and their progress on the pole.

 The other members will give you great and valuable feedback on how to make corrections or add to your dance if you ask for it.
 Free doesn't get better than this!